My Chef’s Apron

 4 tablespoons pure maple syrup, ⅓ cup coconut oil, melted

-• Stir to combine until you get a sticky and slightly greenish coconut mixture.
+• Stir to combine until you get a sticky and slightly brown-greenish coconut mixture.

 • Spoon the coconut mixture into individual cubes of an ice cube tray until completely full.
 Make sure to press the mixture down with your finger after each spoon to create a solid and compact treat.